f-heeger/bioinfomatics-python-scripts/README.md

 >Options:
 >  -h, --help            show this help message and exit
->  -q, --quiet           do not print status messages to the screen
+>  -q, --quite           do not print status messages to the screen
 >  -u, --fastq           input file is fastq
 >  -z, --gzip            input file is gzipped
 >  -l X, --min-length=X  write only sequence with lengths at least X